“I was in Goonies!”

 For example, one morning, both Ricky and Neil (camp director) have a hankering for goosebumped bare flesh.
 So Neil starts shouting that there’s a fire over the PA system, which causes all of the campers to immediately evacuate their cabins — per fire code — with barely a stitch of clothing on.
 Imagining the flames licking the nubile skin of their backs, they don’t even pause to grab a towel or a pair of traffic cones before emerging in a panicked crowd by the flagpole.
 Neil, greatly enjoying their suggestible natures, starts yelling for them to douse each other with hoses; the campers, dwelling deep in the illusion that their sculpted bods are now the epicenter of a firestorm, quickly comply.
 Oh, Neil, you rascal!
 What fears won’t you play on to get your little jollies?
 And what state won’t easily convict you for sexual misconduct?

-While probably better than Meatballs 3 (which, according to my sources, featured actual aliens), Bill Murray has joined the ranks of those like Richard Dryfuss and Jason Biggs to see the franchise they helped propel into glory be shot, gutted and fed to wild slavering dogs with its sequels.
+While probably better than Meatballs 3, Bill Murray has joined the ranks of those like Richard Dryfuss and Jason Biggs to see the franchise they helped propel into glory be shot, gutted and fed to wild slavering dogs with its sequels.
 Feldman, peace out.

 - Also entitled Meatballs 4: To the Rescue and Meatballs 4: Summer Vacation.